Live stream A&E Networks online

 If you stream fuboTV from a PC or Mac, you can also tap into on-demand shows and movies.

-Philo is the newest live TV streaming service and the least expensive way to get a live stream of A&E.
+Philo is the newest live TV streaming service and the least expensive way to live stream A&E.

-Be aware that device support is limited.
 You can use Philo on Apple TV, Roku TV and Amazon Fire TV devices.
 From a web browser, you can watch Philo on Mac computers, PCs, iOS devices and Android devices.
 There’s a Philo iPhone app too.

 You can also sign into the A&E app using your Philo account, and even use your subscription to sign into TV Everywhere apps on other devices like Fire TV and Apple TV.

 Sling TV is the best known streaming service out there.
 The Sling Orange package gets you A&E as part of a 34+ channel package for $30 per month.
 It’s definitely a cheaper route to get your fix of Storage Wars or any other new season of A&E instead of Comcast or Spectrum.

 Other channels in the Sling Orange package include HGTV, TBS, ESPN, History Channel and IFC.
 You can try out Sling TV for free during a 7-day trial.

 I have been a Sling TV customer and they have a solid streaming service for the price point.
 And the company has proven itself over time.
 Sling TV is the oldest company that has offered a way to watch A&E without cable.

 If you don’t already own a streaming device, Sling TV has a few offers to get either a free or discounted device.
 Pre-pay for two months of Sling TV, and you can get an Amazon Fire Stick for free.

 A&E and MGM’s Big Fish Entertainment decided to cancel Live PD on June 11.